+Proposal: Agree with the above TP without the correction of 4.77 dB to 10log10(3) dB.

 Fallback DMRS of PUSCH type A with length <=7

 It was pointed by ZTE, Sanechips that the PUSCH Type A for less than 7 needs to be updated, and propose the following TP.